grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 In addition, RBAC empowers you to generate personalized roles and modify permissions authorized by the standard Grafana roles.

-## User synchronization between Grafana and Identity Providers
+## User synchronization between Grafana and identity providers

 When connecting Grafana to an identity provider, it's important to think beyond just the initial authentication setup.
 You should also think about the maintenance of user bases and roles.
 Using Grafana's team and role synchronization features ensures that updates you make to a user in your identity provider will be reflected in their role assignment and team memberships in Grafana.